canderis/Static-Website-Boilerplate/README.md

 * Add more basic responsiveness, particularly to the nav menu.
 * Configure the htaccess file to be added to the dist folder on build & set up correctly
 * Add onload and unload hooks to the page Switcher
+* Autoprefixer/postcss
+* ESLint vs the other js linters
+* Think my prettierrc/stylelintrc/rc files need more tweaks
+* Shouldn't i have a babelrc?
+* Lazy loading
+* Look into what else babel/webpack/prettier can do
+* Check out the prod build status